Quantum Distribution Error Mitigation via the Circulant Structure of Pauli Noise: Introduction

-In QECC the goal is to correct the logical quantum state exactly.
-However, in most quantum computing scenarios, the goal is to generate an accurate resulting output distribution or expectation value.
-Thus, in many cases, correcting the quantum state exactly is overkill.
-For instance, the Bell states $\ket{\Phi^{\pm}}=\frac{1}{\sqrt{2}}(\ket{00}\pm\ket{11})$ generate the same distribution in the standard basis and the relative phase is irrelevant.
-If we instead focus on correcting the output distribution \textit{exactly}, it is intuitive that we can achieve substantial savings in resources.
-To distinguish it from standard QECC, this approach is referred to as distribution error correction (DEC).
-Note that DEC is not error mitigation, since in DEC theory the distribution is corrected \textit{exactly}.
+Error mitigation techniques usually target correcting the estimate of the expectation value of an observable.
+Here, we investigate correcting the measured output distribution, although our approach can also be used to improve observable measurement outcomes.

-This work presents theory for DEC for Pauli error channels (DEC-Pauli).
-Provided that the composite noise channel affecting the circuit is Pauli, the noisy distribution and the ideal distribution are related by a stochastic matrix $\tilde A$.
-We prove that $\tilde A$ has a recursive 2$\times$2 block circulant structure \cite{Rezghi_2011DiagOfTensWithCircStruct} and is thus described by any one of its columns.
-This relation allows us to correct the noisy distribution via a Fast Fourier Transform.
-Scaling can be straightforwardly achieved by truncating the vectors, which results in approximate error correction.
+This work presents distribution error mitigation (DEM).
+Any unitary quantum circuit can be described by an ideal circuit followed by a Kraus error channel and measurement in the standard basis.
+Provided that the composite noise channel affecting the circuit is Pauli, the noisy distribution and the ideal distribution are related by a stochastic matrix $A$.
+This system is described by an exclusive OR (XOR) convolution between a noise vector $\vec{a}$ and the ideal probability vector $\vec{x}$.
+Thus, $A$ has a recursive 2$\times$2 block circulant structure \cite{Rezghi_2011DiagOfTensWithCircStruct} and is described by any one of its columns.
 The analytical results presented here are different from known properties of Pauli channels which relate the coefficients of two Pauli channel representations with a Fourier Transform \cite{chen_2022QuantAdvForPauliChanEst}.
+Provided we know the noise vector $\vec{a}$, this relation allows us to correct the noisy distribution via a Fast Walsh-Hadamard Transform (FWHT).
+Thus, determining $\vec{a}$ is the key hurdle.
+We present a simple noise vector tomography that allows us to estimate $\vec{a}$ with a single logical circuit.